Is a 2% Real Estate Commission a Good Way to Save Money?

 You lose in negotiations

-Mario Avalos, a HomeLight Elite Agent who has 15 years of experience selling homes in Miami, Florida, sees a sprinkling of 2% commission agents in his market.
+Mario Avalos, a HomeLight Elite Agent with 15 years of experience selling homes in Miami, Florida, sees a sprinkling of 2% commission agents in his market.
 In his experience, any agent charging 2% will likely lack the same level of knowledge for how to negotiate when selling a house that full-priced agents have.

 “If an agent values themselves that low, they probably don’t have the confidence or expertise to negotiate effectively with buyers,” he says.
 “The buyer will likely end up bringing down the price, which could offset the savings from the lower commission.”